 How can you harness the power of determination?

-As we enter the busiest period of the year, resolve to make a commitment to your practice.
+Resolve to make a commitment to your practice.
 Weave the power of yoga into your schedule by aligning your tasks and actions with your practice.
 Set aside non-negotiable time for yourself by committing to stepping on the mat regularly.

 Be committed to your intention but flexible in your approach.
 Learn to go with the flow and honour how you feel each and every day.
 Some days you’ll be firing on all cylinders and that Power class will align perfectly, other days you may resonate with the nurturing practice of Yin.
 The key is to listen to your body to honour where it’s at and nurture your mind by letting go of any judgement or expectation.